qdrant/landing_page/qdrant-landing/content/articles/cars-recognition.md

 Then, we evaluated it on a test dataset by the Retrieval R-Precision metric.
 The base model scored 0.1207,
 and our tuned model hit 0.2540, a twice higher score.
-These scored can be seen in the following figure:
+These scores can be seen in the following figure:

 {{< figure src=/articles_data/cars-recognition/cars_metrics.png caption="Metrics for the base and tuned models" >}}